dij0s/PETAL/thesis/bachelor_thesis.typ

 === Framework Interpretability

-It is important to note that the G-eval and expert scores cannot be interpreted and directly compared, each being grounded in a distinct evaluation framework.
+It is important to note that the G-eval and expert scores cannot be directly compared, each being grounded in a distinct evaluation framework.

 G-eval offers a standardized framework with set evaluation criteria, allowing for a more consistent and reliable benchmarking.
 This enables the comparison of different solutions under identical conditions.